mengelbrecht/simple-dav/README.md

 Configuration & Usage
 ---------------------

-1. Open the `config.php` file and adjust the address of the IMAP server if necessary (e.g. enable certificate checking).

-2. Open `https://your-domain-here/simple-dav/server.php/` in your browser (adjust the URL for your server).
+1. Open `https://your-domain-here/simple-dav/` in your browser (adjust the URL for your server).

-3. Authenticate using your username and password for the IMAP server.
+2. Login using the username *admin* and password *admin*.

-SimpleDAV automatically creates a user with the provided username if the authentication succeeded.
-The created user also has a default address book and calendar already.
+3. Change the password of your account (and change the username if you want).
+*This part is not yet working.
+The username and password can only be changed manually using SQLite at the moment.*

 4. Setup your clients to use the CalDAV and CardDAV server by specifying the URL `https://your-domain-here/simple-dav/server.php/`.
 Alternatively, if you have configured service discovery (see next section) you can just use `https://your-domain-here` as URL.